Payday loans in the United States: Debt rollover

 Rolling over debt is a process in which the borrower extends the length of their debt into the next period, generally with a fee while still accruing interest.
-An empirical study published in The Journal of Consumer Affairs found that low income individuals who reside in states that permit three or more rollovers were more likely to use payday lenders and pawnshops to supplement their income.
+An empirical study published in The Journal of Consumer Affairs found that low income individuals who reside in states that permit three or more rollovers were more likely to utilize payday lenders and pawnshops for loans.
 The study also found that higher income individuals are more likely to use payday lenders in areas that permit rollovers.
 The article argues that payday loan rollovers lead low income individuals into a debt-cycle where they will need to borrow additional funds to pay the fees associated with the debt rollover.
 Of the states that allow payday lending, 22 states do not allow borrowers to rollover their debt and only three states allow unlimited rollovers.
 States that allow unlimited rollovers leave the number of rollovers allowed up to the individual businesses.

 Payday lending legality and number of rollovers allowed

 Effects of regulation

-Price regulation in the United States has caused unintended consequences.
-Before a regulation policy took effect in Colorado, prices of payday finance charges were loosely distributed around a market equilibrium.
-The imposition of a price ceiling above this equilibrium served as a target where competitors could agree to raise their prices.
-This weakened competition and caused the development of cartel behavior.
-Because payday loans near minority neighborhoods and military bases are likely to have inelastic demand, this artificially higher price doesn't come with a lower quantity demanded for loans, allowing lenders to charge higher prices without losing many customers.

 In 2006, Congress passed a law capping the annualized rate at 36 percent that lenders could charge members of the military.
-Even with these regulations and efforts to even outright ban the industry, lenders are still finding loopholes.
+Even with these regulations and efforts to completely ban the industry, lenders are still finding loopholes.
 The number of states in which payday lenders operate has fallen, from its peak in 2014 of 44 states to 36 in 2016.